 The site is located in an area served by Pacific Gas & Electric for electrical power.
+100% renewable energy will be purchased through RCEA RePower+.
 There is a 100amp electrical panel with outlets for power usage.
-The cultivation will use power from PG&E for ventilation and lighting for working in low light conditions.
+The cultivation will use power from PG&E for the shop, ventilation and lighting for working in low light conditions.
 Usage will vary from 200KWh a month to 700KWh a month.
-See chart below for Monthly averages.
+See chart below.
 Applicant plans to install solar in the future and will apply later for any permits to install solar and reduce usage from PG&E. See Chart Below: